ear audioSudden Hearing Loss

 Treatment

 Depending on timing, intra-tympanic steroid injection is also offered (dexamethasone 10-24mg/cc).
-Intra-typmpanic steroid injection is performed by inserting a needle through the eardrum and injecting about 1.5cc of highly concentrated steroids directly into the ear.
+Intra-typmpanic steroid injection is performed by inserting a needle through the eardrum and injecting about 1.5cc of highly concentrated steroids directly into the middle ear space.
 The patient is than instructed to keep the affected ear up for 30 minutes without swallowing, yawning, or popping the ear.
 After injection, the patient is allowed to immediately resume normal activities.
+This steroid injection has also been used to treat Meniere's Disease flare-ups.

 Anti-viral antibiotics such as valtrex (valacyclovir) or acyclovir has NOT been shown to be helpful and is no longer recommended.